atishpatel/Gigamunch-Backend/README.md

 # Setup
+The following programs need to be installed:
+  - golang app engine sdk
+  - mysql 5.6 (just use brew for OS X)
+  - redis 3.2+

-In order to do local development, there are some config files you need to download from the project.
+In order to do local development, the following config files are needed:
+  - session_config.json

+Do the following in your .bashprofile file:
-In your .bashprofile, export GIGAMUNCH_PRIVATE_DIR to point to the private directory
+  - export GIGAMUNCH_PRIVATE_DIR = point to the private directory with config files
+  - add /usr/local/mysql/support-files/ to PATH

 # App Engine Architecture
 There are currently two modules.